JPQ-exp/Laws-of-biology-and-Q-system-Model/README.md

 I added an attempt of validation of the model, I hope you like it.
 You can input the iterations and initial energy.
 Its more of a simulation and even after 300 oterations it mantains stability. its incredible if you think about it and I think I'm on the right path.

-I added a modification to the holon model that includes a sigmoid function on the refulation, It works really well and is more realiistic and organic.
+I added a modification to the holon model that includes a sigmoid function on the regulation, It works really well and is more realiistic and organic.
 Its the file Holon sigmoid
 2.